owww logo owww logo

 Left: south side with door.
 Note brickwork under right end of slab.

 Left: rear with intake pipe.
-Unidentified brickwork bottom left and right, maybe from earlier building?
+Unidentified brickwork bottom left and right, maybe from earlier building (windmill ?)

-I've visited many dozens of pumping stations in the Fens, and this is the oldest non-steam engine I've see in situ.
+I've visited many dozens of pumping stations in the Fens and this is the the only one I've seen of its kind, and the oldest non-steam engine I've see in situ.
 It was probably made in the period 1910-1920.

-Its a low-speed, horizontal air-cooled oil engine, driving an external crankshaft which turns large wheels used to power equipment by belt.
+Its a low-speed, horizontal oil engine which looks like it had a fuel-injection pump leading to a couple of injectors so its a high compression diesel rather than the similar looking older low-compression ones.
+It drives an external crankshaft which turns large flat-topped wheels used to power equipment by belt.

 engine engine all interior photos: anon, 2013, digital slr with flash

 engine maybe? engine maybe?
-Right: in front of motor an array of wheels and central crankshaft under the wide cover. far right wheel driving belt to pump, left one maybe to a ???
+The motor is behind an array of wheels and central crankshaft under the wide cover.
+Far right wheel driving belt to pump, left one maybe to a ???

 engine controls on left, electricity supply to relatively modern (1960s?) wall mounted metal control box.
-Key switch on/off, start, stop, heater, meter reading from zero to 60 A. (amps?) and a Venner digital hours-run recorder which must be pre-1970 when the company was acquired by AMF and products marked as AMF Venner.
+Key switch on/off, start, stop, heater, meter reading from zero to 60 A. (amps?) and a Venner digital hours-run recorder which must be pre-1970 as company acquired then by AMF and products marked as AMF Venner.

 I wonder whether this box controled another motor?